-The Fujifilm Fujinon XF18-120mm F4 LM PZ WR has the X mount and is designed for use on Fujifilm’s X-series cameras including the new Fujifilm X-H2S announced at the same time.
+The Fujifilm Fujinon XF18-120mm F4 LM PZ WR has the X mount and is designed for use on Fujifilm’s X-series cameras including the new Fujifilm X-H2S announced at the same time and the even newer 40MP Fujifilm X-H2.
 As these cameras have an APS-C format sensor, the XF18-120mmF4 LM PZ WR has an effective focal length of 27-183mm, making it suitable for shooting a wide range of subjects.
 While it can be used for stills, the power zoom function makes it especially well-suited to video recording.

 With an effective focal length range of 27-183mm, a constant aperture of f/4, internal focusing and zooming, and a weight of just 460g, the Fujifilm Fujinon XF 18-120mm F4 LM PZ WR makes a very appealing lens for run-and-gun video.